GeeLeonidas/Withery/README.md

   </a>
 </p>

-## Info
+## About
 Withery is a necromancy mod themed around the wither effect.
-My goal with this mod is to make it an original experience while keeping things simple enough, just like Vanilla Minecraft does (this isn't a Vanilla+ mod, though).
+Its goal is to deliver a unique experience while keeping things simple enough, just like Vanilla Minecraft does (this isn't a Vanilla+ mod, though).

 ## Roadmap
 For more information about the upcoming updates, check out Withery's Trello: https://trello.com/b/eu0KzETF/withery